ZEROF/ohmypcap/README.md

 Then open http://localhost:8000/ohmypcap.html in your browser.

-If you prefer not to use our pre-build Docker image, there are option shown below.
+If you prefer not to use our pre-build Docker image, then there are are options shown below.

 ## Usage